-Links were left out of this email.
+Links have been left out of this email.
 To find this message on the web, search the UW website for “CISO Annual Communications,” where you will find hyperlinks to all the related resources mentioned.

 How does phishing work?

-Cybercriminals try to steal an employee’s login credentials so that they can download Wage and Tax Statements (Form W-2).
+Cybercriminals try to steal employee login credentials so that they can download Wage and Tax Statements (Form W-2).
 They then use the W-2 information to electronically file a fraudulent federal income tax return in the employee’s name.
 By changing the bank account number, the cybercriminals receive the refund.